dubernardon/Microwave-Simulator-FPGA/README.md

-# Verilog microwave simulator with FPGA
+# Microwave simulator with Verilog/FPGA
 <div align="center">
 This microwave simulator in a FPGA was a digital systems test of my graduation in Computer Engineering.
  </div>